rafa-garcia/imdb-data-ingestion/README.md

 # IMDB Data Ingestion Pipeline

 Fast pipeline that downloads IMDB datasets and loads them into PostgreSQL.
-Processes millions of records in seconds with ETag caching so it only downloads when data actually changes.
+Processes ~200 million records in under 3 minutes with ETag caching so it only downloads when data actually changes.
 About as close to real-time as you can get with IMDB's daily updates.

 ## Setup